Budda Baker: 2023

 On February 14, 2023, the Arizona Cardinals hired Jonathan Gannon to be their new head coach after firing Kliff Kingsbury.
 Their new defensive coordinator Nick Rallis chose to retain Baker and Jalen Thompson as the starting safeties to begin the season.

 On September 15, 2023, Baker suffered a hamstring injury during practice and remained inactive during a 28–31 loss to the New York Giants in Week 2.
 On September 18, 2023, the Cardinals officially placed Baker on injured reserve due to his hamstring injury and he remained inactive for the next four games (Weeks 3–6).
-On October 21, 2023, he was activated from injured reserve and added back to their active roster..
+On October 21, 2023, he was activated from injured reserve and added back to their active roster.
 In Week 18, he set a season-high with ten combined tackles (eight solo) during a 20–21 loss against the Seattle Seahawks.
 He finished the 2023 NFL season with a total of 87 combined tackles (58 solo) in 12 games and 12 starts.
 He earned a sixth Pro Bowl nomination.
 He was ranked 89th by his fellow players on the NFL Top 100 Players of 2024.

 2024

-On December 17, 2024, the Arizona Cardinals signed Baker to a three–year, $54.00 million contract extension that includes $29.36 million guaranteed, $17.44 million guaranteed upon signing, and an initial signing bonus of $12.24 million.
+On December 17, 2024, the Arizona Cardinals signed Baker to a three–year, $54 million contract extension that includes $29.36 million guaranteed, $17.44 million guaranteed upon signing, and an initial signing bonus of $12.24 million.
 He will remain under contract with the Cardinals through the 2027 season.
 He returned to training camp as the de facto starting strong safety.
 Head coach Jonathan Gannon named him the starting strong safety to begin the season and paired him with Jalen Thompson.
-On December 8, 2024, he set a career-high with 18 combined tackles (eight solo) as the Cardinals lost 18–30 against the Seattle Seahawks.
-In Week 17, he recorded seven combined tackles (one solo) and set a season-high with two pass deflections during a 9–13 loss at the Los Angeles Rams.
+On December 8, 2024, he set a career-high with 18 combined tackles (8 solo) as the Cardinals lost 18–30 against the Seattle Seahawks.
+In Week 17, he recorded 7 combined tackles (1 solo) and set a season-high with two pass deflections during a 9–13 loss at the Los Angeles Rams.
 He started all 17 games during the 2024 NFL season and finished with a career-high 164 combined tackles (95 solo), five passes defended, two sacks, and one forced fumble.
 He finished second in the NFL in combined tackles.
 He earned a seventh Pro Bowl nomination.
 He received an overall grade of 77.8 from Pro Football Focus, which ranked 16th amongst 171 qualifying safeties in 2024.
+Baker was ranked 34th by his fellow players on the NFL Top 100 Players of 2025.

+2025

+In the 2025 season, Baker finished with 120 total tackles (57 solo), one interception, five passes defended, and one fumble recovery.
+Baker earned his eighth Pro Bowl selection in 2025.
+He also recorded his 1,000th career tackle during the season.